MV Agusta Superveloce: Superveloce 1000 Serie Oro

 The limited edition Superveloce 1000 Serie Oro was announced by MV Agusta in early November 2022.
-It is based on the Brutale 1000 RR and has a 998cc inline-Four engine with an updated second balance shaft that produces 208 hp at 13,000 rpm.
+It is based on the Brutale 1000 RR and has a 998 cc inline-four engine with an updated second balance shaft that produces 208 PS at 13,000 rpm.
 Other features include electronic Öhlins suspension and carbon fibre bodywork.

 Superveloce 1000 Ago

 Another limited-edition Ago model was announced by MV Agusta in June 2025.
 The bike coincides with MV Agusta's 80th anniversary and celebrates the career of Giacomo Agostini, with each bike personally signed by the famous racer.
-The fuel tank strap features a gold plaque that reads “15 Titoli Mondiali” (15 World Titles) in celebration of Agostini's career.
+The fuel tank strap features a gold plaque that reads 15 Titoli Mondiali ("15 World Titles") in celebration of Agostini's career.
 Production is limited to 83 units to celebrate his 83rd birthday.
 To deepen the contribution to Agostini, pieces of his racing trophies have been melted down and incorporated into the ignition key for each motorcycle.

-Like the previous 1000 Serie Oro, the 1000 Ago shares its 998cc inline-four engine with the Brutale 1000 RR, producing 208 hp at 13,000 rpm before topping out at a 14,000 RPM redline.
+Like the previous 1000 Serie Oro, the 1000 Ago shares its 998 cc inline-four engine with the Brutale 1000 RR, producing 208 PS at 13,000 rpm before topping out at a 14,000 rpm redline.
 To achieve this, the engine features titanium valves and connecting rods and a diamond-like coating on the camshafts.
 The 1000 Ago also features electronic Öhlins suspension and carbon fiber bodywork, as well as a comprehensive electronics suite.